Education and Success Within Reach

-Washington University has announced the Gateway to Success Initiative, a $1 Billion additional financial aid commitment from the university that allows us to be immediately and forever “need blind” in our admission process for first-year domestic applicants.
-WashU will no longer consider an applicant’s financial situation or ability to pay when making admissions decisions.
+Washington University has announced the Gateway to Success Initiative, a $1 Billion additional financial assistance commitment from the university that allows us to be immediately and forever “need blind” in our admission process for first-year domestic applicants.
+WashU will no longer consider an applicant’s ability to pay when making admissions decisions.

 We want to make WashU accessible to every qualified student.
 We do this by removing barriers to admission and providing financial resources to make sure all qualified students are able to attend, regardless of their ability to pay.
 In our review, we look for evidence of academic potential, strong personal characteristics and qualities, activities and commitment, and potential for fit and engagement in the WashU community.

 This investment in our students, which the university is calling Gateway to Success, is possible largely as a result of the extraordinary 65% return on the university’s Managed Endowment Pool for the 2020-21 fiscal year.
 It includes $800 million in endowed funding to support need-blind undergraduate admissions.

 All applications will be reviewed in a holistic and individualized manner with one goal in mind: to get to know the applicant as a person and understand how that student would both benefit from and contribute to the WashU experience.

 Yes!
 It is important that you complete your financial assistance application by the stated deadline for your decision plan.
 We will use the information in your financial assistance application to ensure we are meeting 100% of your demonstrated need.

 Our need blind admissions policy applies to all first-year domestic applicants for undergraduate admission.
 Not included in this program are